ChuloWay/Articles/GitIntro.md

 Git installed and configured on your computer, if you are having problem setting it up here is an article to help you out.
 * A Text-editor, for this article i wil be making use of ```VScode```

-Git clone is a Git command that creates a clone/copy of an existing repository in a new folder.
+Git clone is a Git command that creates a copy of an existing repository in a new folder.
 Each branch in the cloned repository has a remote-tracking branch created for it as youll.
 To obtain a development copy of an already-existing central repository, users most frequently use this command.

 * you start by searching for a project repository that interests you and clicking on it to view its details.
 For instance, if you search for ```initial contributions```, clicking on it displays the picture below.

 ![Repo-Clone](photos/pagecloneMain.png)

 * Select the ```Code``` indicated green button on the right.
-Upon doing this, a drop-down menu with the choices HTTPS, SSH, and GitHub CLI will appear, as seen in the image below.
+Upon doing this, a drop-down menu with the choices``` HTTPS```, ```SSH```, and ```GitHub CLI``` will appear, as seen in the image below.

 ![Repo-Clone](photos/repocloneselectMain.png)